integritee-network/sgx-runtime/README.md

 Based on [Substrate Node Template](https://github.com/scs/substrate-node-template)

-This substrate runtime is instantiated inside a Intel SGX enclave in the [SubstraTEE framework](https://www.substratee.com).
+This substrate runtime is instantiated inside a Intel SGX enclave in the [Integritee framework](https://www.substratee.com).
 Probably all substrate compatible pallets can be integrated and executed confidentially

 This repo also hosts our SGX patchese for `sr-io` and `externalities`.